jerowe/nyuad-hpc-module-configs/_docs/environment/gencore_metagenomics-1.0.md

 **Conda Channel:** bioconda

 #### Summary:
 A set of tools written in Perl and C++ for working with VCF files.
+This package only contains the C++ libraries whereas the package perl-vcftools-vcf contains the perl libraries